slipmatio/control-knob/README.md

 # About this fork
-This fork intends to add some specific, but useful Features
+This fork intends to add some specific, useful Features
-- Text display function
+- Text display template function
+- Prevents page scrolling when interacting with the knob
+- Touch move support

 # Vue Control Knob